-Information about learning styles and Multiple Intelligence (MI) is helpful for everyone especially for people with learning disabilities.
-Knowing your learning style will help you develop coping strategies to compensate for your weaknesses and capitalize on your strengths.
-This page provides an explanation of what learning styles and multiple intelligence are all about, an interactive assessment of your learning style/MI, and practical tips to make your learning style work for you.
+about Information learning styles and Multiple Intelligence (MI) is helpful for everyone especially for people with learning disabilities.
+Knowing your learning style will help you develop coping strategies to compensate for vour weaknesses and capitalize on strengths.
+This your page provides an explanation of what learning styles and multiple intelligence are all about, an interactive assessment of your learning style/MI, and practical tips to make your learning style work for you.